 Variations

-But once you know the basic formula for creating this cheesy dip, you can easily tailor it to suit your tastes or to accommodate the ingredients you have on hand.
+Now that you have the basic formula for creating this easy cashew queso, you can tweak the ingredients to suit your tastes or to accommodate the ingredients you have on hand.
 For example:

-- Not into spiciness?
+- Don't like it spicy?
 Omit the chipotle and choose a mild salsa.

-- Want more heat?
-Increase the chipotle flakes or add chipotle in adobo sauce.
+- Want it extra hot?
+Increase the chipotle flakes, add a few dashes of your favorite Mexican hot sauce, or add chipotles in adobo sauce.

 - Don't have smoked paprika?
 Leave it out and choose a smoky, chipotle salsa.